 When you feel your code is good enough for inclusion, send us a pull request.

-See the How to contribute a patch how-to document for a walk-through of this process.
+See the contributing_patch how-to document for a walk-through of this process.

-If you’re interested in developing a new feature for the CMS, it is recommended that you first discuss it on the Discourse forum so as not to do any work that will not get merged in anyway.
+If you’re interested in developing a new feature for the CMS, it is recommended that you first discuss it on the Slack channel so as not to do any work that will not get merged in anyway.

 Code will be reviewed and tested by at least one core developer, preferably by several.
 Other community members are welcome to give feedback.